ALL the Fish Camp Restaurants in Florida You’re Going to Want to Visit

 “Go ahead – take a drive down that dirt road!”
 And also “So much (strange) history!”
 If those aren’t reasons to check this place out, I don’t know what will pique your interest.
 There is so much to talk about regarding Snook Haven, I should do a separate post!
 One of those there is nothing else like it destinations you need to try.

-Rustic, with a gorgeous setting on the Myakka River, featuring an extensive smokehouse-style menu and renowned for the live music (blues, country, rock and more) Snook Haven will take you back to the simpler days (but maybe not as far back as some of its original functions, thankfully.
+“Experience old Florida: Best BBQ, Brews, and Bands on the Myakka River.”
+(Another Triple B!)
+Rustic, with a gorgeous setting overlooking the river, featuring an extensive smokehouse-style menu and renowned for the live music (blues, country, rock and more) Snook Haven will take you back to the simpler days (but maybe not as far back as some of its original functions, thankfully.
 Think contraband, smugglers, an owner who made big bucks manufacturing “gentlemen’s products”…)

 CENTRAL FLORIDA